8 Steps to a Complete Admissions Application

 Note that the GRE will not be considered in evaluating potential applicants for admission to the chemistry graduate program at UW – Madison.
 Please do not send scores to our graduate program, as they will not be reviewed.

 Note: when applying to the chemistry Ph.D. program, you are applying to the Graduate School at UW-Madison.
 See the Graduate School’s Admissions FAQ for more information.
-Be sure to click the submit button when the application is complete.
+The specific components of the application are described in detail below.

 Step 2: Complete the “Supplemental Application”